ballerina-platform/ballerina-release/release-notes/swan-lake-alpha5-release-note.md

 FileInputStream|error obj2 = java:cast(inputStream); // The second argument is inferred to be `FileInputStream`.
 ```

+##### File Package Updates

+The `path` field in the `ListenerConfig` has changed from optional to mandatory.
+Improved the compiler plugin validation for the service.

+##### Log Package Updates

+Changed the time format in log output to RFC3339
+Added validation to check log levels in Config.toml file

+##### Sql Package Updates
+If return types of the SQL time related data types are expected as records, then the type of those records are now validating and should be as follows,

+- DATE -> time:Date
+- TIME -> time:TimeOfDay
+- TIME WITH TIME ZONE -> time:TimeOfDay
+- TIMESTAMP -> time:Civil
+- TIMESTAMP WITH TIME ZONE -> time:Civil

 #### Bug Fixes
+##### Log Package Bug fixes

+Made log module escape characters properly (https://github.com/ballerina-platform/ballerina-standard-library/issues/1192).

 To view bug fixes, see the [GitHub milestone for Swan Lake Alpha5](https://github.com/ballerina-platform/ballerina-standard-library/issues?q=is%3Aclosed+is%3Aissue+milestone%3A%22Swan+Lake+Alpha5%22+label%3AType%2FBug).